 Business rates can be a significant burden for occupiers of commercial property as well as owners of vacant premises.

 Graves Son & Pilcher offer expert advice to clients wanting to reduce their rate liability.
 A rateable value that is set too high will result in over-payment.
 If a property is altered or the mode of occupation changes, the liability will be affected.
 Professional appraisal by a specialist surveyor is recommended in both cases.

 The rateable value of commercial properties is regularly re-assessed by the Valuation Office Agency (VOA) to reflect current rental values.
 At the last revaluation in April 2017, HMRC introduced a new appeal process, called Check, Challenge, Appeal (CCA).
 Whilst the VOA deals with checks and challenges, an independent Valuation Tribunal handles the appeals.
-The next business rate revaluation is due in 2021, has just been announced as 1st April 2023, in an effort by the Government to reduce uncertainty and help businesses struggling with the impact of the Coronavirus pandemic.
+The next Business Rates Revaluation, due in 2021, has just been announced as 1st April 2023, in an effort by the Government to reduce uncertainty and help businesses struggling with the impact of the Coronavirus pandemic.
 Future Revaluations thereafter are planned to be 3 yearly.

 The rating legislation and CCA system are complex.
 Ratepayers should consider taking professional advice since an ill-considered challenge to their assessment could actually result in a rate increase.

 At Graves Son & Pilcher, we deal with all aspects of business rates.
 We work with you to reduce your liability and help you to recover any overpayments.
 Our service includes: